STEAMLab

 Recommended Junior Grade (7-10 years old)

-In collaboration with STEAMLab, this session titled “Color Shadow Puppetry — A Workshop of Light and Shadow for Children” draws inspiration from the beloved children’s book “Little Blue and Little Yellow.”
-Through the story, children will enter a vibrant world of color: blue mixed with yellow becomes green, and white paint makes colors lighter—what other magical transformations will happen?
-Following the adventures of Little Blue and Little Yellow, participants will engage in hands-on color mixing experiments and shadow play, gaining a deeper understanding of Ann Veronica Janssens’ artistic practice and the fascinating interplay between light and color.
+In collaboration with STEAMLab, this workshop, titled “Color Shadow Puppetry — A Workshop of Light and Shadow for Children,” draws inspiration from the beloved children’s book Little Blue and Little Yellow, guiding children into a vibrant world of color.
+Blue mixed with yellow becomes green, and white paint makes colors lighter—what other magical transformations will happen in these color—mixing experiments?
+Following the adventures of Little Blue and Little Yellow, participants will engage in hands-on experiments of color mixing, color theory, and shadow play, gaining a deeper understanding of Ann Veronica Janssens’ artistic practice and the fascinating interplay between light and color.

-The workshop began with an immersive experience of the artist’s fog installation «Green, Yellow and Pink», using it as the starting point for a playful exploration of color and light, paired with the picture book “Little Blue and Little Yellow.”
-The session opened with a reading of the story, in which two friends, Little Blue and Little Yellow, hug and blend into the color green.
-Children were encouraged to observe how colorful cellophane sheets changed the colors of their surroundings.
+The workshop began with an immersive experience of the artist’s fog installation, Green, Yellow and Pink, using it as the starting point for a playful exploration of color and light, paired with the picture book Little Blue and Little Yellow.
+The workshop opened with a reading of the story, in which two friends, Little Blue and Little Yellow, hug and blend into the color green.
+Children were encouraged to observe how colorful cellophane sheets changed colors in relation to their surroundings.
 Inspired by the concept of primary colors, participants then created their own “color mixing palette” by layering and rotating red, yellow, and blue cellophane to explore various color transformations.
-The children also tapped into their imaginations to design unique shadow play scenes—assembling geometric shapes and experimenting with light projection to bring their one-of-a-kind shadow puppets to life.
+The children also tapped into their imaginations to design unique shadow play scenes by assembling geometric shapes and experimenting with light projection to bring their one-of-a-kind shadow puppets to life.